Quix0r/MazeRunner/README.md

 php MazeRunner.php --reverse --flip=horizontal,vertical
 ```

- - --reverse will swap the start and end points for the maze
+ - `--reverse` will swap the start and end points for the maze
- - --flip will flip the maze along horizontally and/or vertically.
+ - `--flip` will flip the maze along horizontally and/or vertically.
 Valid options are
-   - horizontal
+   - `horizontal`
-   - vertical
+   - `vertical`

    You can flip both horizontally and vertically at the same time by passing both values separated with a comma (as shown above)
+ - `--transpose` will transpose the maze, effectively flip it along the diagonal

 ---

 ##To Do

- - Additional option to vary the maze by rotating it
+ - Move counter
  - More mazes
  - Special effects when you step into a wall